Singles’ Day is almost here. It’s gonna be awesome.

 But the company has had no obvious path for capturing consumers in geographies like India and Europe.
 They have been doing some M&A, such as the purchase of Lazada (which was expected) and the investment in Indian Paytm (which was lucky).
 But this has mostly been opportunistic.

 The two geographies where they could show significant consumer growth are in SE Asia and 4th and 5th tier Chinese cities.
-And I want to see fast these are growing this year.
+And I want to see how fast these are growing this year.
 I’m also curious if there is a tipping point at which consumers in these geographies really take off.
-As the enabling infrastructure of e-commerce (logistics, payment, regulations, etc.) is developed, is there a point where the usage has a big acceleration?
+Outside of this, I am watching for other regions.
+Spain seems to be getting more activity right now.

-Alibaba just announced their Q3 numbers, the first under Daniel Zhang post-Jack Ma.
-And they were pretty amazing.
-Up 40% in quarterly revenue, year over year.
-And Daniel also released a statement that I thought was a very clear and succinct summary of Alibaba (located here).
+A few years ago, now ex-CEO Daniel Zhang released a statement that I thought was a very clear and succinct summary of Alibaba (located here).
 The phrase that really caught my attention was his description of Alibaba’s business as a combination of physical products, digital media and local services.
-And Alibaba is clearly beginning to bundle these.
-That, to quote NYU Professor Scott Galloway, is a gangster move.
+And Alibaba is clearly bundling these, which is a really good strategic move.

 Bundling has real economic and competitive power.
-I’m going to go into the economics of bundling in my Asia Tech Class (subscribe here, with a free 30-day trial!).
-But the basic idea is that by combining multiple products / services under a single price, you actually increase total spending and create a product that is powerful against competing solo products.
+I going to go into the economics of bundling in my Moats and Marathons books.
+But the basic idea is that by combining multiple products / services under a single price, you can increase total spending and create a product that is powerful against competing solo products.
 And as Alibaba is combining physical products with digital media and local services, they are creating bundles that most other e-commerce companies can’t offer.
 It’s a powerful move.
-Bundling is one of the reasons cable companies became so strong.

 I am also watching for initiatives in their membership and loyalty programs.
 These can lock-in consumers, create switching costs and improve cash flow predictability.
 Amazon Prime and Costco have been doing this successfully for a long time.

 Right now, it looks to me like Alibaba is increasingly experimenting with both bundling and membership programs.
-They are combining entertainment and e-commerce (“See Now, Buy Now”.
-And they launched their 88 VIP Membership program in 2018.
+They are combining entertainment and e-commerce (“See Now, Buy Now”).
+And they have their 88 VIP Membership program.
 I’m looking for their next moves in these areas.

 Ok.
 That’s it for part 1.
 This is continued in Part 2.